orientechnologies/orientdb-docs/source/Configuration.md

 ##### network.http.jsonp

-Enable the usage of JSONP if requested by the client.
-The parameter name to use is 'callback'.
+Enable the usage of JSONP, if requested by the client.
+The parameter name to use is 'callback'..

 ```
 Setting name...: network.http.jsonp